 Wearing a mask or face covering helps protect people around you, their families and our community.
-In Ontario, you are required to wear mask, scarf, or bandana to cover your nose and mouth on the bus, inside City facilities, local businesses, and private commercial vehicles.
+In Ontario, you are required to wear mask to cover your nose and mouth on the bus, inside City facilities, local businesses, and private commercial vehicles.

 - How to make a mask or face covering (sew and no sew options)

 - Do’s and don’ts: How to use a mask or face covering

 The medical order from Wellington-Dufferin-Guelph Public Health states that people don’t have to show proof a any health condition that prevents them from wearing a mask.
 Masks are not required for people who: